Exploring the Sustainable Development Goals

 As residents of a leper colony in India, they were ostracized and forgotten, forced to beg on the streets in order to feed their families.

 But when Opportunity International met them, we saw people instead of problems.
-They recognized Jhunu and Minati’s status and still chose to partner with them.
+We recognized Jhunu and Minati’s status and still chose to partner with them.
 These women received loans and financial training, and now operate a successful rope-making business.
 They are able to work with dignity, earn a living, and support their families.
 They still face countless challenges, but now they are not alone.

-Meanwhile, in Uganda, Rosemary Namande experienced trauma firsthand because of HIV/AIDS.
+Meanwhile, in Uganda, Rosemary Namande experienced trauma first hand because of HIV/AIDS.
 Her daughter, two siblings, and nephew died from AIDS, leaving their collective 11 children without parents.
 Rosemary adopted these kids, and that was just the beginning.